ublue-os/website/docs/images/bazzite/FAQ.md

 Currently a [known issue](https://github.com/ublue-os/bazzite/issues/456#issuecomment-1778188420).
 Open a host terminal and enter these commands:

 1. `ls -l /sys/class/bluetooth`
-2. Spit results here: `sudo chmod 755 [results from first command]`
+2. Spit results from the output from step 1: `sudo chmod 755 [output from command in the first step]`
 3. Restart the bluetooth service: `sudo systemctl daemon-reload && sudo systemctl restart bluetooth.service`

 It should work now.